A Model-Independent Radio Telescope Dark Matter Search in the L and S Bands: Analysis

 where $\sigma_{D}$ and $\sigma_{A}$ denote the standard deviation in frequency associated with decay and annihilation, respectively, and $\sigma_{\text{vir}}$ the virial velocity of the halo.
 Being the sum of Gaussian variates, the distribution of the two-body center of mass motion is narrowed by $\sqrt2$ relative to that of a single particle, and thus the line width for dark matter annihilation is correspondingly narrowed relative to decay.

 For each frequency band, this analysis requires the combining of thousands of spectra taken over a year or more, at differing times of day, sky position, atmospheric conditions, hardware and software configurations, etc. Both the shape and magnitude of the spectra varied by several percent and often much more, even between sequential 5 minute observations taken only a few degrees apart.
 To search for a very small signal aggregated over such a large data set first required unit-normalization of the data.
-The first step in the analysis consists of dividing the spectrograms by the polyphase filter function (PPF) and excising 48 points at the beginning and end of each of the repeated 1024-channel bandpass response.
-The deep periodic minima observed in the spectrograms reflect where the neighboring bandpass functions roll off; data points around these minima are characteristically unstable and need to be removed before fitting (Figure \ref{fig:rawspectra}).
+First, the spectra are co-averaged by 64 channels; this results in both improved sensitivity in the final analysis but more importantly a major reduction in computational time in the fitting procedure.
+The second step in the analysis consists of dividing the spectrograms by the polyphase filter function (PPF).
+The deep periodic minima observed in the spectrograms reflect where the neighboring bandpass functions roll off; data points around these minima are characteristically unstable and need to be removed before fitting.

-The spectra are then co-averaged by 64 channels; this results in both improved sensitivity in the final analysis but more importantly a major reduction in computational time in the fitting procedure.
-Next, the spectra are unit normalized by forming a ratio of polynomials fit to the PPF-corrected spectrum within a window around each data point in the spectrum:
+At this point, the 2 points at the beginning and end of each of the repeated bandpass responses are interpolated to eliminate residual structure left over from dividing out the PPF.
+Next, the spectra are unit normalized by forming a ratio of functions fit to the PPF-corrected spectrum within a window around each data point in the spectrum:

-For the polynomial $P(\nu_i;m,n;a,b)$ fit to the data within a window around $\nu_i$, m is the number of data points within the window, and n is the order of the polynomial.
-The values $(m,n) = (53, 5)$ were selected on the basis of maximizing the signal to noise of the spectral asymmetry for synthetic signals injected into the spectrum, as described below.
-This was done with a sparse grid search, and more advanced optimization of these parameters will be done for the full analysis.
-Parameters (a,b) are the standard Gaussian function parameters that determine the de-weighting function applied to the data points within the rolling window around $\nu_i$:
+For the polynomial $P(\nu_i;m,n)$ fit to the data within a window around $\nu_i$, m is the number of data points within the window, and n is the order of the polynomial.
+The values $(m,n) = (55, 5)$ were selected on the basis of maximizing the signal to noise of the spectral asymmetry for synthetic signals injected into the spectrum, as described below.
+For the Gaussian function $G(\nu_i; \sigma)$, $\sigma$ is specified based on the expected width of the signal at $\nu_i$, and the coefficient and center are left as free parameters for the fit (with the condition that the coefficient is positive).
+The polynomial in the denominator, $P_D(\nu_i;m,n)$, is the same functional form as that in the numerator, but where a window representing the expected signal width around the center of the Gaussian is blanked out for the fit.